mendix/docs/content/en/docs/refguide/modeling/dev-best-practices.md

 | Published REST service operation microflow | PRS\_  |
 | Published OData service operation microflow | POS\_  |

-You can also use the [Find Advanced](refguide/find-and-find-advanced/#find-advanced) option in Studio Pro to search microflows by service type.
+You can also use the [Find Advanced](/refguide/find-and-find-advanced/#find-advanced) option in Studio Pro to search for microflows by service type.

 ### 3.5 Other Document Types